Dylan-Grove/form-monkey/README.md

 # Form Monkey - Automated Form Submission Tool

+Connect a monkey with a keyboard to your websites form submission.

 A Python-based tool for automated form submissions with support for various phone number formats and anti-bot detection.

 ## Features